johneliades/code_crawler/README.md

 ## How it works

-After google searching your question and taking the first 10(by default) sites into account, the script visits the site if it belongs in the aforementioned sites.
-It then takes the accepted answer's code block, and uses Guesslang to find the most probable language and then the appropriate lexer is used for the syntax highlighting, giving you the answer in an organised way.
+After google searching your question and taking the first 7(by default) sites into account, the script visits the site if it belongs in the aforementioned sites.
+It then takes the accepted answer's code block, and uses the appropriate lexer according to your keywords for the syntax highlighting, giving you the answer in an organised way.

 ## Author